creepoff1/assigment/Testing_Assignment_CodeLock_Plugin.md

 ### Expected result:
 The code is cleared from the blue background immediately after unlocking

-## 3. It is possible to refactor blocked code
+## 3. Is it possible to refactor locked code
 ### Preconditions:
-Project contains class "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;

 public class Class1 {
 }
 ```
-Class1 is locked
+-	Class1 is locked and highlighted with a blue background
 ### STR:
-IDE -> Project tree -> Select Class1 in tree -> Open Class1 to edit -> Right click on class name -> Refactor -> Rename -> Type new name and press Refactor
+-	Open the Project tree
+-	Open Class1 in the editing window
+-	Right-click on the class name
+-	Select "Refactor" from the context menu
+-	Select "Rename" from the context menu
+-	Enter a new name for the class: Class1_new
+-	Press "Refactor"
 ### Result:
-Class name is changed
+The class name has been changed
 ### Expected result:
-Impossible to change class name (code is locked)
+The class name should not be changed, as the class is locked

-## 4. It is possible to delete blocked code from Project tree
+## 4. It is possible to remove the locked class from the project tree
 ### Preconditions:
-Project contains class "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;

 public class Class1 {
 }
 ```
-Class1 is locked
+-	Class1 is locked and highlighted with a blue background
 ### STR:
-IDE -> Project tree -> Select Class1 in tree -> Right click on Class1 -> Delete
+-	Open the Project tree
+-	Select Class1
+-	Right-click on the Class1
+-	Select "Delete" from context menu
+-	Press  "OK"
 ### Result:
-Class1 is deleted
+Class1 has been deleted
-CodeLock still shows Class1 as locked
+Codelock displays Class1 as locked
 ### Expected result:
-Class1 isn't deleted (code is locked)
+Class1 cannot be deleted because it is locked

-## 5. It is possible to lock already locked region
+## 5. It is possible to lock an already locked region
 ### Preconditions:
-Project contains class "Class1" with following code:
+-	The project contains a class named "Class1" with the following code:
 ```
 package mypackage;